 Think outside the box: How to protect your eyes while watching television

-For a 40-inch TV, position yourself around 6-9 feet (approx. 2-3m) from your screen.
-A 50-inch display will allow you to move slightly further back, to 7-11 feet (approx. 2-3.5m).
-Be pragmatic though – if you find yourself squinting at a distant screen, or you feel you’re so close, your eyes are straining, adjust your spacing to improve your comfort or to eliminate these symptoms.
+With large, HD screens commonplace in most living rooms, space is your friend when preventing eye strain.
+For a 40-inch TV, position yourself around 2-3m from your screen.
+A 50-inch display will allow you to move slightly further back, approximately 2-3.5m.
+Be pragmatic though – if you’re squinting at a distant screen, or you feel you’re too close, adjust your spacing to improve comfort and eliminate these symptoms.